BriannaAus7/EffectiveConnectivityPublication/README.md

 Large scale non-linear granger causality (LsNGC) was used for the effective connectivity analysis.
 LsNGC was developed by Wismüller et al (2021), with a full repository of the original analysis and code for lsNGC here: https://github.com/Large-scale-causality-inference/Large-scale-nonlinear-causality.
-Additionally, public access to the full paper of Wismüller et al (2021) can be found here: https://www.nature.com/articles/s41598-021-87316-6
+Additionally, public access to the full paper of Wismüller et al (2021)[https://www.nature.com/articles/s41598-021-87316-6] can be found when clicking on the hyperlink.
 After, a clustering model was created to investigate whether effective connectivity patterns are able to characterise healthy controls and people with opioid use disorder.